at4591/data-analyst-portfolio/SNS_Bot_Detection_Analysis/Q1_Total_Likes_Bot_Detection_Analysis.md

 ROUND(AVG(COUNT(l.photo_id)) OVER(), 2) AS site_AVG_total_likes_count,
 COUNT(l.photo_id) - ROUND(AVG(COUNT(l.photo_id)) OVER(), 2) AS total_likes_diff_from_AVG,
 CASE
-WHEN COUNT(l.photo_id) >= 2.5 * ROUND(AVG(COUNT(l.photo_id)) OVER(), 2) THEN 'high' -- The current cutoffs of 2.5x and 1x are set in place for demonstration only due to the limitations of the dataset, however more realistic classifications of ‘high’ and ‘moderate’ probability that given users are actually bot accounts (in light of available real-world social media data) would be around 200x and 100x.
+WHEN COUNT(l.photo_id) >= 2.5 * ROUND(AVG(COUNT(l.photo_id)) OVER(), 2) THEN 'high' -- The current cutoffs of 2.5x and 1x are set in place for demonstration only due to the limitations of the dataset, however more realistic classifications of ‘high’ and ‘moderate’ probability that given users are bot accounts (in light of available real-world social media data) would be around 200x and 100x.
 WHEN COUNT(l.photo_id) >= 1 * ROUND(AVG(COUNT(l.photo_id)) OVER(), 2) THEN 'moderate'
 ELSE 'uncertain'
 END AS prob_user_is_robot